sandrazelen/Impact-of-Subway-Station-Centrality-on-Manhattan-Public-High-School-Performance/README.md

 ## Data Collection and Scraping
 We drew from two major sources for our data collection:

-MTA Subway Data, published by the MTA Open Data Program in 2023, included information about the name, geolocation, and subway lines running through each subway station.
+- **MTA Subway Data**, published by the MTA Open Data Program in 2023, included information about the name, geolocation, and subway lines running through each subway station.
-NYC Public Schools Data, published by the NYC Department of Education for the 2022-23 school year, included performance metrics of each public school in Manhattan: Student Achievement, Rigorous Instruction, Collaborative Teachers, Supportive Environment, Effective School Leadership, Strong Family-Community Ties, and Trust.
+- **NYC Public Schools Data**, published by the NYC Department of Education for the 2022-23 school year, included performance metrics of each public school in Manhattan: Student Achievement, Rigorous Instruction, Collaborative Teachers, Supportive Environment, Effective School Leadership, Strong Family-Community Ties, and Trust.

 Using the Python package NetworkX, we calculated centrality measures for each subway station and generated maps to visually represent the subway network.
 Then, we used Google Maps' API to calculate the geolocations for all high schools and subway stations, as well as to map each high school to its nearest subway station.
 At the conclusion of our data processing, we had obtained each school's performance metrics and its nearest subway station's centrality measures.